-The following factors will be considered in the calculation of your credit score:
+The following factors are considered in the calculation of your credit score:

 This factor plays a crucial role in determining an individual’s credit score.
-It takes into account record of all the past payments of credit cards and loan installments and also to see whether they were paid on time, in advance or late payment and also if an individual defaulted and failed to make any of his/her payments.
-To use this factor as an advantage for scoring good credit score all the payments should be made within the time limit.
+It takes into account all the past payments of credit cards and loan installments, it checks whether they were paid on time, in advance or paid late, and also if an individual defaulted and failed to make any of his/her payments.
+To use this factor as an advantage for scoring a good credit score, all the payments should be made within the time limit.

 Type of credit

-This is another important factor that effects credit score.
-All the 4 credit agencies take into consideration the type of loan (secured or unsecured) which are taken in the past and how old the credit history is.
+This is another important factor that affects the credit score.
+All the 4 credit agencies take into consideration the type of loan (secured or unsecured) which have been taken in the past and how old the credit history is.
 Those with high credit score usually have a mix of secured and unsecured loans instead of only relying on a single type of debt like a personal loan or credit cards.
-Mixing a credit card (unsecured debt) for instance along with a property loan (secured debt) may be better than simply relying on a credit card to maintain a high score.
+A credit mix comprising credit cards (unsecured debt) along with a property loan (secured debt) may be better than simply relying on just a credit card to maintain a high score.

-There are some other factors as well which are responsible for a good (high) or bad (low) credit score.
+There are some other factors that are also responsible for a good (high) or bad (low) credit score.
 The remaining of the total credit score is based on these factors.
 Applicants who have successfully handled credit such as loans and credit cards longer tend to have higher credit scores.
-On the other hand, individuals who have been denied multiple times for new credit tend to have a lower credit score as these lender checks show up on your credit report.
+On the other hand, individuals who have been denied new lines of credit multiple times tend to have a lower credit score as these lenders' checks show up as hard inquiries on your credit report.

-The term credit score, credit rating, and credit reports are confused with the meaning of the other term.
-However, the following list should help you in understanding each of the terms:
+The term credit score, credit rating, and credit reports can be a bit confusing.
+However, the following list should help you understand each of the terms:

-A credit score is a three-digit numerical representation of your financial credibility that can vary from a score of 300 to 900 while the credit rating is referred to the scores that are assigned to businesses and companies.
+A credit score is a three-digit numerical representation of your financial credibility that can vary from a score of 300 to 900, while 'credit rating' refers to similar scores that are assigned to businesses and companies.
 The credit reports contain a detailed overview of your credit history based on your past credit and loan details.

-A credit score or credit rating can change on a monthly basis based on the information provided by banks and non-banking financial companies (NFCs), if there are any changes, however, the information stored on your credit report stays for many years.
+A credit score or credit rating can change on a monthly basis based on the information provided by banks and non-banking financial companies (NBFCs).
+If there are any changes, however, the information is stored on your credit report, and it stays for many years.

-Credit score is numerical while the credit ratings are indicated in ratings such as A, A+, etc.
+A credit score is represented by a numerical value while the credit ratings are indicated in ratings such as A, A+, etc.